 Please read more about Unique URLs to learn about permalinks and expected behavior.

 - Products to Add to Cart (Optional) – Select which product(s) should be added to the cart when the URL is visited.
 If you want a variation of a product added to the cart, be sure to select the variation that has the proper attributes listed (e.g. don’t select “T-Shirt”, select “T-Shirt, small, black”).
 Only products that are valid for purchase will be added to the cart.
 For example, if a product is out of stock and you’ve disabled backorders for a product, that product will not be added to the cart when the unique URL is visited.
+Additionally, please note that at this time only one quantity of an item can be added to the cart via this method.

 - Page Redirect – Select which page the customer should be redirected to after visiting the unique URL.
 For example, if you have your unique URL set to